nuu-engineering/Elixir-Style-Conventions/README.md

     1. `@macrocallback`
     1. `@optional_callbacks`

-1. Añade una línea en blanco entre cada grupo, y ordena alfabéticamente los términos (como nombres de módulo).
-Aquí tienes un ejemplo general de cómo deberías ordenar el código en tus módulos: / Add a blank line between each grouping, and sort the terms (like module names) alphabetically.
+1. Add a blank line between each grouping, and sort the terms (like module names) alphabetically.
 Here's an overall example of how you should order things in your modules:

     ```elixir {.line-numbers}
-    # Recomendado / Preferred
+    # Preferred
     defmodule MyModule do
       @moduledoc """
       An example module